Praesmeodymium/inkscape-unicorn/README.md

 =====

 * Size and locate your image appropriately:
-	* The CupCake CNC build platform size is 100mm x 100mm.
+	* build platform size is 3200pixels x 800pixels.
-	* Setting units to **mm** in Inkscape makes it easy to size your drawing.
 	* The extension will automatically attempt to center everything.
 * Convert all text to paths:
 	* Select all text objects.